-Left: Pickathon Tree Line Stage, Portland, Ol Below: PROXY, San Francisco, CA
+Left: Pickathon Tree Line Stage, Portland, OR Below: PROXY, San Francisco, CA

-PROXY What: Temporary Block Festival Location: San Francisco, CA Website: http://proxysf.net/ Size: 2 blocks 8TH STREET CORRIDOR MASTER PLAN | Boise, Idaho | SHORT TERM STRATEGIES July 2016
+Temporary stages and seating can create intimate performance venues that are adjustable and customizable to the scale of performances.
+These venues can host music, theater, dance, film screenings as well as serving as a stage for impromptu street performers during lunch hours, food truck days or after-hour beer gatherings.
+Temporary Stage at SXSW, Austin, TX PROXY What: Temporary Block Festival Location: San Francisco, CA Website: http://proxysf.net/ Size: 2 blocks 8TH STREET CORRIDOR MASTER PLAN | Boise, Idaho | SHORT TERM STRATEGIES July 2016

 Purpose I To utilize 8th Street as a public bicycle and pedestrian thoroughfare on certain days to connect the surrounding neighborhoods, Boise State University and the Boise River Parkway to downtown.
 The purpose is to introduce broader audiences to the Arts and Culture District and create a community-building activity for the citizens of Boise.
 Issues to be addressed I 8th Street should be closed to vehicle traffic for certain hours of the some weekends in conjunction with organized city bicycle rides or simply as a means of encouraging alternate transportation downtown.
 For organized rides, street crossings of major streets should be facilitated by Boise City Police Department.
-For casual rides. intersections should be marked with signs and cones alerting motorists to the increased presence of bicyclists and pedestrians.
+For casual rides, intersections should be marked with signs and cones alerting motorists to the increased presence of bicyclists and pedestrians.
 Design I One of the advantages of this strategy to create activity in the District is that no new designs or capital expenditures are necessary.
 8th Street is already a great street and closing it to traffic at certain times will allow the public to experience it in a new and exciting way.
 Materials I Materials need only include temporary signage and traffic cones or markers to alert motorists to the street closure and the increased potential for bicyclists and pedestrians at intersections. + Events I Street closures can coincide with events on the festival street and plaza in order to give attendees an alternate way of coming to the events.
-Closures can also be planned with organized city bicycle events or simply closed between certain hours to allow pedestrians and cyclists to enjoy this direct link between downtown and the river parkway system. ight: Cambodia Town - Bike-Friendly Business Districts, Long Beach, CA Below: Bicycle Coffee - Grand Lake Farmer's Market Oakland, CA
+Closures can also be planned with organized city bicycle events or simply closed between certain hours to allow pedestrians and cyclists to enjoy this direct link between downtown and the river parkway system.
+Right: Cambodia Town - Bike-Friendly Business Districts, Long Beach, CA Below: Bicycle Coffee - Grand Lake Farmer's Market Oakland, CA